 Artemisia’s unique portrayal of Judith and Abra has prompted scholars to argue that Artemisia identified with the protagonist of the story in a way her male counterparts did not.
 This association stems not only from their shared gender, but also from Artemisia’s own traumatic experience.
 Artemisia was raped at the age of 17 by the artist Agostino Tassi, a close friend of her father.
 When Tassi failed to marry her, as the social dictates of the time demanded, her father sought recourse in court.
 During the trial, Artemisia describes her struggle against Tassi and her attempt to attack him with a knife.
 She also recalls the sense of betrayal she felt when she realized her female chaperone had colluded with Tassi and arranged to leave the two alone.

-Judith—A symbol of the Church Militant
+Judith—a symbol of the church militant

-While the story of Judith likely held personal significance for Artemisia, it is important to note its broader cultural valence.
+While the story of Judith may have held personal significance for Artemisia, it is important to note its broader cultural valence.
 The story of Judith was especially popular in the Baroque period, not only in the visual arts but also in literature, theater, and music.
 An example of the victory of virtue over vice, of God’s protection of his chosen people from their enemies, Judith was also seen as an Old Testament antetype of the Virgin Mary and, by extension, as a symbol of the Church.
 This association partly explains the increase in portrayals of Judith in late 16th through the 17th centuries, when the Catholic Church was engaged in conflicts with both the Protestants and the Ottoman Turks, whose eastern origins facilitated their identification with Holofernes.
 Artemisia and her contemporaries capitalized on this popularity, frequently portraying not only the moment of the beheading itself, but also the moment right after it, when Judith and her maidservant escape from the enemy camp.
 The dramatic potential of the story made it as ideal subject for the powerful theatricality of Baroque art.

 Artemisia Gentileschi was clearly proud of the Uffizi Judith Slaying Holofernes, signing it in the lower right corner.
 In it she demonstrated her mastery of the language of Baroque realism, exploiting its emphasis on proximity to the picture plane, strong chiaroscuro, and realistic details to create an especially potent depiction of the story’s dramatic climax.

-The bold immediacy of this finely-tuned composition succeeded all too well, for in the late 18th century, disgusted by the horror of the scene, the Medici duchess banished this masterpiece to a dark corner of the Uffizi, where it remained until the late twentieth century.
+The bold immediacy of this finely-tuned composition succeeded all too well, for in the late 18th century, disgusted by the horror of the scene, the Medici duchess banished this painting to a dark corner of the Uffizi, where it remained until the late twentieth century.
 To this day, it strikes its viewers with both revulsion and awe at the skill of the artist who so convincingly transformed paint into blood.